wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Upgrade Notice ==

+= 1.0.9 =
+Upgrade now for a great new features - Apply Rules to logged in user Roles.
+Also 3 new Tweaks and 2 bug fixes.

 = 1.0.8 =
 Major upgrade version release.
 19 new Features, 10 Tweaks, 7 bug fixes.
 100% compatibility with WordPress 3.7.1 and WPEC 3.8.12.1 and backwards.